tianlinyang/lattice-word-segmentor/README.md

 ## Data
 We use multi-grained chinese segmentation datasets that are built by [Gong and Li et al.（2017）](http://www.aclweb.org/anthology/D/D17/D17-1072.pdf).
 And you could find details in their paper.
 ## Input format
-Each line includes each character and its label.
+Each line includes each character and its multi-grained label.
 Sentences are splited with a null line.

 ```
 戴 B